Shane McNally

-Shane McNally (born 19 May 1954) is an Australian former rugby league footballer and current Queensland Cup coach.
+Shane McNally (19 May 1954 – 11 August 2023) was an Australian rugby league footballer and Queensland Cup coach.
 He was sacked by Wakefield Trinity Wildcats in June 2005.

 Playing career

 McNally started his playing career at Northern Suburbs before a move to Western Suburbs in 1975 where he made his first 'A' Grade appearance and captained the Premiership-winning Reserve Grade team under coach Don Oxenham in 1976.
-After 3 seasons at the Panthers, McNally moved to Gatton Hawks for a season where Gatton became the Ipswich Premiers, McNally scoring all points in the Grand Final, before accepting an offer to return to Brisbane with Eastern Suburbs Tigers.
+After three seasons at the Panthers, McNally moved to Gatton Hawks for a season where Gatton became the Ipswich Premiers, McNally scoring all points in the Grand Final, before accepting an offer to return to Brisbane with Eastern Suburbs Tigers.
 McNally played 107 'A' Grade games for Easts before retiring in 1984.

-He was a prop-forward who was also a prolific goal kicker, winning the leading point-scorer trophy three times in the Brisbane 'A' grade competition.
+McNally was a prop-forward who was also a prolific goal kicker, winning the leading point-scorer trophy three times in the Brisbane 'A' grade competition.
 He was also a member of Easts' 1983 Premiership team, kicking 3 goals in a 14–6 defeat of Redcliffe Dolphins at Lang Park.
 McNally represented Queensland, captained by Wally Lewis on their 1983 tour of England, where he was top point scorer.